In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 3. Something within me laughs and sings

-👉 She feels a deep inner happiness and joy in her heart.
+👉 She feels a deep inner joy and happiness that remains alive despite all troubles.

 4. And I must praise with all my breath.

-👉 Therefore, she wants to praise life and beauty with complete devotion and energy.
+👉 Therefore, she feels thankful for life and wants to praise its beauty with all her heart and energy.

 🔹 Stanza -2: